Welcome to Phoenix Neighborhood Patrol’s (PNP) website

 Questions?: Talk to us: ADMIN

 Welcome to our virtual office and training facility.
-It feels like we’re on the ~100th floor waiting to assist all PNP members.

 We are powered by WordPress*, the World’s most popular Content Management System, the most used and most revered blogging (website) software.
 There are ~100,000 new WordPress sites open daily and 22% of all sites worldwide are powered by WordPress.